Strength Through Joy: At home and abroad

 Most famously, the office also offered discounted cruise trips to German citizens.
-Although not initially planned to be a program offered by KdF, the initial successes of the cruises led to six large ships, including the MV Wilhelm Gustloff and the Mv Goya, being built specifically for use by KdF while a further six were chartered.
+Although not initially planned to be a program offered by KdF, the initial successes of the cruises led to six large ships, including the MV Wilhelm Gustloff, being built specifically for use by KdF while a further six were chartered.
 They were first ships to be built specifically for cruises.
-They were collectively known as the KdF fleet, with the Robert Ley being considered as its flagship.
-Through these cruises Nazism was promoted internationally, and KdF travelers therefore were expected to represent its positively by dressing modestly and behaving appropriately.
+They were collectively known as the KdF fleet, with the MV Robert Ley being considered as its flagship.
+Through these cruises Nazism was promoted internationally, and KdF travelers therefore were expected to represent it positively by dressing modestly and behaving appropriately.
 Ship events included masquerades, political and educational lectures, and events dedicated to displaying customs of individual German regions, such as shows of dance groups performing dances from their home regions.
 Drinking alcohol was prohibited, and the government planted spies on ships instructed to pose as passengers and monitor participants' behavior.
 Cruise trips were sometimes offered as prizes in KdF competitions, but were largely affordable; an eighteen-day trip to Madeira cost 120 Reichsmarks, the equivalent to about four weeks' average salary at the time, and a seven-day trip to Norway cost about 50 Reichsmarks.
 Although cruises were inexpensive, workers were often greatly underrepresented on these voyages, with most of KdF's cruise participants being from the middle class.
 Following Germany's invasion of the Soviet Union, tourism opportunities were suspended and the organization shifted to more domestic activities and troop entertainment; up until this point, KdF had sold more than 45 million package tours and excursions, totaling over 700,000 German travelers.

 The Nazi government also sought to attract tourists from abroad, a task performed by Hermann Esser, one of the secretaries of the Ministerium für Volksaufklärung und Propaganda ('Ministry of Public Enlightenment and Propaganda').
 A series of multilingual and colourful brochures, titled Deutschland, advertised Germany as a peaceful, idyllic and progressive country, on one occasion even portraying the ministry's boss, Joseph Goebbels, grinning in an unlikely photo series of the Cologne carnival.

-Following Germany's invasion of the Soviet Union, tourism opportunities were suspended and the organization shifted to more domestic activities; up until this point, KdF had sold more than 45 million package tours and excursions.
+Following Germany's invasion of the Soviet Union, tourism opportunities were suspended and the organization shifted to more domestic activities and troop entertainment; up until this point, KdF had sold more than 45 million package tours and excursions, totaling over 700,000 German travelers.
 By 1939, it had 7,000 employees and over 135,000 volunteers.